GoogleHub67/GoogleHub67/README.md

 I'm **Aarav**, a student, competitive chess player, and self-taught programmer.
 I get genuinely excited about advanced Math, Physics, Chemistry, and Geography.
 In the future I want to work as a **Software Engineer** or a **Quantum Scientist**—mostly because messing around with qubits and quantum superposition sounds incredibly fun.

 Most of my code is just the result of raw **vibe-coding, troubleshooting on the fly**, and getting lost in late-night YouTube rabbit holes.
 (Like when I copied a Brainfk `Hello World` routine into PowerShell to see what would happen).
-I regularly watch **WittyAlien** and **GothamChess**, and I even bumped into Thibault Duplessis online to talk shop about Lichess's open-source `lila` framework!
+I regularly watch **WittyAlien** and **GothamChess**, and I even talked with Thibault Duplessis online about Lichess's open-source `lila` framework!

 ---